 The “Steps of Being Kind” writing prompt is simple yet powerful and helps break down the practice of kindness.
 Students think of four “how to be kind” steps.
 After that, they write them down under each flap of the heart.
 Finally, they illustrate each one.

-This writing piece helps highlight key actions like listening and showing empathy, showing how even small gestures can make a big difference.
+This piece highlights key actions like listening and showing empathy, showing how even small gestures can make a big difference.

 “Be Kind” Extension Activities